Photo: Bob McLelland

 The myth purports Daugherty simply answered the phone and granted a scholarship to a prospect sight-unseen, but Carilott’s version conflicts such a simple process.

 Carillot said Daugherty was concerned about Thornhill’s 5-foot-9 height.
 Thornhill, though, was built like an Olympic weightlifter without ever lifting weights.
 Carillot convinced him that Thornhill was a specimen and a talent.
+Carillot had never heard the story about Bryant and Daugherty when I interviewed him.

 The myth also has been debunked by Bryant and Namath themselves.